Anselma: Background

-"Anselma" is a song written by César Suedan and Guadalupe Trigo, produced by T-Bone Burnett and Steve Berlin, and performed by American band Los Lobos for their EP ...And a Time to Dance in 1983.
+In 1956 the song was released as La anselma by Luis Pérez Meza con Los cadernales de Jalisco.
+In 1983 it was produced by T-Bone Burnett and Steve Berlin, and performed by American band Los Lobos for their EP ...And a Time to Dance.
 The song earned the first Grammy Award for Best Mexican/Mexican-American Performance at the 26th Grammy Awards.